Gellybean/Mathfinder-Bot/README.md

 This is a big work in progress!
 I'm sure there are plenty of bugs to work out, and many improvements to make.

+## Getting Started
+To create a character, use the `/char` command with the `New` option.
+Select a name in the `char-name-or-number` field.

+Once you character is created, you can update it with an exported character sheet from a number from different programs, as well as any saved characters from Mathfinder.
+You can do this by using the `/char-update` command.
+See the /char reference below for more details.

 ## Stats & Expressions
 Statblocks contain two primary values: Stats and Expressions.